Type 1 Diabetes (T1D) in numbers

 Amongst all the advances in healthcare to overcome the deficient pancreas of patients with T1D, the LSFM4LIFE project is driven by one of the most promising alternatives: stem cell-derived beta cells.
 The idea is to isolate and to expand adult human pancreas stem cells and to differentiate them into insulin-producing cells.

-Producing clinical-grade (GMP-compliant) hPOs as a long-term source of pancreas stem cells represent a breakthrough for cellular therapy of T1D.
-In order to achieve it, LSFM4LIFE partners have several challenges to undertake into different fields: cell-based therapy; 3D scaffolds; mass production of cells; optical technology ; and cell-based assay.
+Producing clinical-grade (GMP-compliant) hPOs as a long-term source of pancreas stem cells represents a breakthrough for cellular therapy of T1D.
+In order to achieve it, LSFM4LIFE partners face challenges in different fields: cell-based therapy; 3D scaffolds; mass production of cells; optical technology; and cell-based assays.

 Here are some specific innovation challenges addressed by the LSFM4LIFE project:

-The project starts with an R&D protocol and finishes with a clear strategy for the necessary steps to advance hPO towards clinical trials.
-During the project, the hPO generation protocols are refined with respect to translation to GMP and in vitro differentiation in two parallel threads that are
+The project starts with an R&D protocol and finishes with a clear strategy for the necessary steps to advance hPOs towards clinical trials.
+During the project, the hPO generation protocols are refined with respect to translation to GMP and in vitro differentiation in two parallel threads that are closely linked.

-WP03 & WP07: The generation of undifferentiated hPO from cells extracted from human pancreatic glands provides the starting point for all subsequent activities.
+WP03 & WP07: The generation of undifferentiated hPOs from cells extracted from human pancreatic glands provides the starting point for all subsequent activities.